 Lights, Sound & Effects

 Aaron is a fairly recent addition to the Community Players Theatre family.
-He first stepped on our stage in the role of Mark in RENT and returned last season as Warner Huntington III in Legally Blonde: The Musical.
-While he enjoys being a part of the CPT organization both on and off stage, he is overly excited to be in his new role of the theatre tech nerd!
+He first stepped on our stage in the role of Mark in RENT and since has appeared as Warner Huntington III in Legally Blonde: The Musical, Princeton in Avenue Q and most recently as Action in West Side Story.
+While he enjoys being a part of the CPT organization both on and off stage, he is overly excited to be in the role of the theatre tech nerd!